azavea/github-labeller/README.md

 ## Getting Started

-Download the binary for your platform by going to the releases page and place it somewhere on your `$PATH`.
+Go to the [releases page]() and download the zip for the most recent release.
+Extract it and copy the binary for your platform from the `./bin` directory to a location on your `$PATH`.
+Consider renaming the binary to remove the platform postfix.

 Configure the application by creating a `.github-labeller` file in your HOME dir:
 ```